FrancesCoronel/personal-website-v3/_posts/2015-01-30-adventures-with-aaai-2015.md

 >
 > > This is more of a telling of a personal journey than a technical
 > > description or overview of what the conference entails.
 In other
-> > words, it’s meant to be informal so do not take it too seriously
+> > words, it's meant to be informal so do not take it too seriously
 > > (kind of like everything else in blogging).

 ------------------------------------------------------------------------